mishalhossin/Discord-AI-Chatbot/README.md

+### I'm fixing some shit

 # Gpt4Free-Chat-bot 🤖
 This is a [Python](https://www.python.org)-based Discord bot using the `discord.py` library.
 The bot responds to messages, can change its profile picture, and provide latency information.
-Additionally, it uses the `phind` library from [GPT4FREE](https://github.com/xtekky/gpt4free) (Its now removed btw) for generating responses based on conversation history.
+Additionally, it uses the `REDACTED` library from [GPT4FREE](https://github.com/xtekky/gpt4free) (Its now removed btw) for generating responses based on conversation history.

 ## Features 🥳